Bella Thorne Hair: Actress A Redhead Again? New Look Shocks Instagram

 “[U]pon closer examination, we realized that her new ‘do was significantly longer than our old one, leading us to suspect the presence of faux hair.
 And in her following Snapchats, Bella confirmed our theory when she reappeared in her midnight-blue lob.”

 Previously mentioned above, Bella’s real hair color is actually a blonde hue.
-As the actress revealed in an interview with Allure, her hair was initially dyed red for filming Big Love.
+As the actress revealed in an interview with Allure, her hair was initially dyed red for the filming of Big Love.

 “A lot of people don’t know I’m not actually a redhead.
 I’m a blonde.
 I dyed it for Big Love.
 It started off more of a deep red.”